Skip to main content

 • You may opt to use elastic IPs, but remember that there's 5 elastic IPs per region limit

-• this means you will also need to setup the VPC, subnets, gateways, and route table - quite some work
+• You will also need to setup the VPC, subnets, gateways, and route table - quite some work

 Of course, it'll be much easier if we can use a readily available template.
 This approach will let Cloudformation take care of all the setting up of the resources, you just need to upload the template

-• This is another preferrable one since everything can be manipulate through the template
+• Another preferrable one since everything can be manipulate through the template

 • The only thing that would require work is creating the template